Journalism student using audio equipment.

 Find out about the MyWorld scholarships, which are available for home postgraduate students studying a creative technology-related course (full-time or part-time).

-For country specific entry requirements, please find your country on the country information pages.
+For country specific entry requirements please find your country on our country information pages.

 International and EU applicants are required to have a minimum IELTS (Academic) score of 7.0 overall including at least 7.0 in the writing component and no lower than 6.5 in any other component (or approved equivalent*).